njgheorghita/trin-desktop/README.md

 ## Dependencies...

 - install trin client [instructions](https://ethereum.github.io/trin/introduction/quickstart.html)
-  - move the trin client executeable to the `src-tauri` directory
+  - move the trin client executable to the `src-tauri` directory
     - the executable needs to be renamed to include your systems `-$TARGET_TRIPLE` suffix.
     - instructions to rename the executable with your system's suffix are [here](https://v2.tauri.app/develop/sidecar/)
 - use node V20 or lower to handle tailwind config CJS modules